andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/rotate-animation-in-swift.md

 }
 ```

-The only critical&nbsp;thing to notice in the above code snippet is the value passed to the `CABasicAnimation`&nbsp;constructor. &nbsp;The `&#8220;transform.rotation&#8221;`&nbsp;string is what sets things up to go spinning, and the string&nbsp;_must_ be typed exactly as-is for the animation to work.
+The only critical&nbsp;thing to notice in the above code snippet is the value passed to the `CABasicAnimation`&nbsp;constructor. &nbsp;The `"transform.rotation&#8221;`&nbsp;string is what sets things up to go spinning, and the string&nbsp;_must_ be typed exactly as-is for the animation to work.

-As in my previous animation posts, I provide myself a couple of parameters to set for a little bit of customization if I want it.&nbsp;Since the parameters&nbsp;have default values, the method can be invoked by writing `someUIViewInstance.rotate360Degrees()`&nbsp;for simple cases. &nbsp;For more &#8220;advanced&#8221; scenarios where you need to adjust how long the animation takes, or to perform some logic&nbsp;after the animation completes, you can pass in a duration value other than 1.0, assign a completionDelegate, or both, depending on your needs.
+As in my previous animation posts, I provide myself a couple of parameters to set for a little bit of customization if I want it.&nbsp;Since the parameters&nbsp;have default values, the method can be invoked by writing `someUIViewInstance.rotate360Degrees()`&nbsp;for simple cases. &nbsp;For more "advanced&#8221; scenarios where you need to adjust how long the animation takes, or to perform some logic&nbsp;after the animation completes, you can pass in a duration value other than 1.0, assign a completionDelegate, or both, depending on your needs.

-Check out the <a title="GitHub - SwiftRotateAnimation" href="https://github.com/andrewcbancroft/SwiftRotateAnimation" target="_blank">GitHub example</a> for details on how to configure things for the `completionDelegate`. &nbsp;I'll be walking through that more &#8220;advanced&#8221; case shortly as well.
+Check out the <a title="GitHub - SwiftRotateAnimation" href="https://github.com/andrewcbancroft/SwiftRotateAnimation" target="_blank">GitHub example</a> for details on how to configure things for the `completionDelegate`. &nbsp;I'll be walking through that more "advanced&#8221; case shortly as well.

 <a name="example" class="jump-target"></a>

 ### Example

-Perhaps you're asking, &#8220;Why spinning UIViews?&#8221;&#8230;
+Perhaps you're asking, "Why spinning UIViews?&#8221;&#8230;

 In my example, I've proposed&nbsp;a simple button that would be used to refresh the view / data in a real-world scenario. &nbsp;When the button is tapped, I want the button to rotate 360 degrees.

-In the &#8220;advanced&#8221; example, I want it to rotate continually until a process of some sort finishes, at which point the animation stops until initiated again. &nbsp;Take a look:
+In the "advanced&#8221; example, I want it to rotate continually until a process of some sort finishes, at which point the animation stops until initiated again. &nbsp;Take a look:

 [<img class="size-full wp-image-5661 aligncenter" src="https://www.andrewcbancroft.com/wp-content/uploads/2014/10/RotateAnimationExample.gif" alt="Rotate Animation Example" width="357" height="636" />][2]